numediart/ISGT_wiki/src/Doc/build.md

 Windows is the only build target that has been tested, but building for other platforms should work as well using the correct [Unity plugins](https://docs.unity3d.com/560/Documentation/Manual/PluginsForDesktop.html).

-> [!NOTE]
-> The .exe will not work if not associated with the other files created by Unity.
+> :warning: The .exe will not work if not associated with the other files created by Unity.